 - You will not be prompted to confirm the delete action, so please take care when using this feature. - If you delete a WAV file, it will no longer be available for use by presets that were previously using it.
-The name of the WAV file will still appear in the Preset, but the Waveform screen will be blank until you load a new WAV file into the cell.
+The name of the WAV file will still appear in the Preset, but the Waveform screen will be blank until you load a new WAV file into the cell - To remove a WAV file from a cell without deleting the file, go to the Waveform screen and touch the cell mode icon to the left of the file name, and then touch New Recording.
+You can press Home to go back to the main grid without loading a file and the cell will be empty.